NOC-OI/web-novice/_episodes/04-requests.md

 ~~~
 {: .language-python}

-This shows us the same HTML source code as we obtained from `curl` earlier.

 ## Another GET request example

 APIs, like other pieces of code, need documentation.
 We've already seen some examples
 of API documentation, such as [NASA’s API documentation][nasa-documentation].

-One popular way of creating API documentation is by generating it from the API specification (essentially a means of providing metadata for the API).
-One of the specification languages you are likely to hear about is called OpenAPI, a specification language for HTTP APIs.
-This is a machine readable format, meaning that a lot of tooling has been developed around it to accomplish tasks like the generation of API documentation.
+One popular way of creating API documentation is by generating it from the API
+specification (essentially a means of providing metadata for the API).
+One of the
+specification languages you are likely to hear about is called OpenAPI, a specification
+language for HTTP APIs.
+This is a machine readable format, meaning that a lot of tooling
+has been developed around it for tasks like the generation of API documentation.

-The documentation that can be generated from an OpenAPI description can be interactive, even allowing you to test API endpoints without ever leaving the documentation page.
-We'll see an example of this in the exercise below, as well as another example of a GET request.
+The documentation that can be generated from an OpenAPI description can be interactive,
+even allowing you to test API endpoints without ever leaving the documentation page.
+We'll see an example of this in the exercise below, as well as another example of a GET
+request.

 > ## EDS Citation API using the documentation
 >